Palestinian teen wounds 2, day after 7 killed in Jerusalem

 The Israeli army said it had deployed another battalion to the West Bank on Saturday, adding hundreds more troops to a presence already on heightened alert in the occupied territory.

+In the Jenin refugee camp, the site of a deadly Israeli military raid on Thursday that fueled the latest escalation, footage showed Palestinians dancing and cheering in celebration of the shooting on Saturday.
+Palestinian detainees who celebrated in prison after Friday’s attack were placed in solitary confinement, the Israeli prison service said.

-Prime Minister Benjamin said he would convene his Security Cabinet later Saturday, after the end of the Sabbath, to discuss a further response to the attack near the synagogue.
-Security forces launched a crackdown earlier in the day, fanning out into the neighborhood of the 21-year-old Palestinian gunman, who was shot and killed at the scene.
-Police arrested 42 of his family members and neighbors for questioning in the At-Tur neighborhood in east Jerusalem.
+Prime Minister Netanyahu said he would convene his Security Cabinet later, after the Sabbath, which ends at sundown, to discuss a further response to the attack near the synagogue.
+Security forces launched a crackdown in east Jerusalem, fanning out into the neighborhood of the 21-year-old Palestinian gunman, who was shot and killed at the scene.
+Police arrested 42 of his family members and neighbors for questioning in the At-Tur neighborhood.

+The Palestinian leadership, meanwhile, upheld its decision to halt security coordination with Israel that was taken Thursday following the deadly raid in Jenin.
+After a meeting headed by President Mahmoud Abbas in Ramallah, the Palestinian Authority called on international community and the U.S. administration to oblige Israel into stopping its raids and operations in the West Bank.

-Police Chief Kobi Shabtai permanently moved a force analogous to a S.W.A.T. team in the city and beefed up forces, instructing police to work 12-hour shifts.
+Police Chief Kobi Shabtai permanently moved a force, similar to a S.W.A.T. team, in the city and beefed up forces, instructing police to work 12-hour shifts.
 He urged the public to call a hotline if they see anything suspicious.

-The earlier Friday attack, which occurred as residents were observing the Jewish Sabbath, came a day after an Israeli military raid killed nine Palestinians in the West Bank that prompted a rocket barrage from Gaza and retaliatory Israeli airstrikes.
+The earlier Friday attack came a day after an Israeli military raid killed nine Palestinians in the flashpoint Jenin refugee camp in the West Bank that prompted a rocket barrage from Gaza and retaliatory Israeli airstrikes.

 Although calm had appeared to take hold after the limited exchange of fire between Israel and Gaza militants, tensions were running high in Jerusalem and the West Bank.